Kloudless/meeting-scheduler/README.md

 #### removeAccount

-When a calendar account is removed
+A calendar account has been removed

 #### preSubmitMeetingWindow

-Before submitting a create or update Meeting Window request in the Setup View
+A Meeting Window is about to be created or updated.

 #### submitMeetingWindow

-When a Meeting Window is created or updated
+A Meeting Window has been created or updated.

 Event Data:
   - meetingWindow: Meeting Window object